 Research on teachers in Nigeria who experienced sexual harassment reported lower working performance.
 As many as 10% of female workers decided to resign because of their experiences as victims of sexual harassment and their reluctance to report the case to the authority because of fear of revenge from the perpetrator.
-Sexual harassment gives a direct impact on female workers such as job dissatisfaction, turnover, and emotional and physical effect such as insomnia, headache, and gastritis.
-Sexual harassment affects the personal side of the worker as well as the professional side, such as marriage problems and the inability to form healthy relationships with men.
-The organization's reputation will suffer as a result of sexual harassment.
-However, a study conducted in Indonesia's journalism field shows that the female journalists who
+Sexual harassment gives a direct impact on female workers such as job dissatisfaction, turnover, and emotional and physical effect such as insomnia, headache, and gastritis.17 Sexual harassment affects the personal side of the worker as well as the professional side, such as marriage problems and the inability to form healthy relationships with men.18 15% of sexual harassment victims admitted to having a health problem and that harassment has strained their relationship with men.
+The organization's reputation will suffer as a result of sexual harassment.19 While a study conducted in Indonesia's journalism field shows that the female journalists who

 14 Gail H. Ironson, "Job Stress and Health," in Job Satisfaction: How People Feel about Their Jobs and How it Affects Their Performance, ed.
-C. J. Cranny, Patricia Cain Smith, and Eugene F. Stone (Washington D.C: Lexington Books, 1992), 219-39; Laurent M Lapierre, Paul E Spector, and Joanne D Leck, "Sexual Versus Nonsexual Workplace Aggression and Victims' Overall Job Satisfaction: A Meta-Analysis," Journal of Occupational Health Psychology 10, no. 2 (2005): 155-69, https://doi.org/10.1037/1076-8998.10.2.155.
+C. J. Cranny, Patricia Cain Smith, and Eugene F. Stone (Washington D.C.
+Lexington Books, 1992), 219-39; Laurent M Lapierre, Paul E Spector, and Joanne D Leck, "Sexual Versus Nonsexual Workplace Aggression and Victims' Overall Job Satisfaction: A Meta-Analysis," Journal of Occupational Health Psychology 10, no. 2 (2005): 155-69, https://doi.org/10.1037/1076-8998.10.2.155.